NSL-MT: Linguistically Informed Negative Samples for Efficient Machine Translation in Low-Resource Languages: Experiments and Results

 Table~\ref{tab:main-results} presents the performance of NSL-MT compared to standard training across all models and languages.
 NSL-MT outperforms normal training across all evaluation metrics and model architectures.

 NSL-MT delivers improvements across all model architectures.
-For NLLB-200---which already performs well due to its large-scale pre-training---NSL-MT provides modest but gains from 3.5\% to 11.7\% BLEU improvement.
-For AfriMT5-base, which shows moderate baseline performance, NSL-MT yields considerable improvements ranging from 56.5\% to 89.2\% BLEU improvement.
-For mT5-base and mT5-small---which struggle on these low-resource languages without NSL-MT---the improvements are considerable.
+For NLLB-200, which already performs well due to its large-scale pre-training, NSL-MT provides modest but gains from 3.5\% to 11.7\% BLEU improvement.
+For AfriMT5-base, which shows moderate baseline performance, NSL-MT yields improvements ranging from 56.5\% to 89.2\% BLEU improvement.
+For mT5-base and mT5-small, which struggle on these low-resource languages without NSL-MT, the improvements are higher.

 The magnitude of improvement correlates inversely with baseline performance.
 Models that already translate reasonably well benefit less from NSL-MT, while models that produce poor translations without NSL-MT show gains.
-This pattern suggests that \textbf{NSL-MT provides the most value when models lack sufficient implicit knowledge of target language structure}.

 Across metrics, BLEU shows the largest relative improvements, followed by chrF++, and then COMET.
 BLEU measures exact n-gram matches and thus proves particularly sensitive to grammatical errors that NSL-MT targets. chrF++ operates at the character level and shows smaller but still improvements.
-COMET---which relies on learned semantic representations---shows consistent but more modest gains, indicating that NSL-MT mainly improves grammatical correctness rather than semantic adequacy.
+COMET, which relies on learned semantic representations, shows consistent but more modest gains.